 Online Access – To access most of the library’s online information resources, you must be a student or employee of the university and possess valid credentials, including a username and password.
 The credentials you will need to access the library’s online information resources are different from the ones used to logon to campus computers or email.

-For instruction on how to obtain credentials for online access to Weis Library, please see:
+For instructions on how to obtain credentials for online access to the library, please see How to Access Weis Library’s Online Information Resources.

 The library’s computers are for the use of the current students and employees of the university and not available to the general public.
 You may be required to show your WAU identification card to validate you are authorized to use the library’s computers.
 Alumni are permitted to use the computers at the discretion of library staff.